livewire/livewire/docs/redirecting.md

 After a user performs some action—like submiting a form—you may want to redirect them to another page in your application.

 Because Livewire requests aren't standard full-page browser requests, standard HTTP redirects won't work.
 Instead, you need to trigger redirects via JavaScript.
-Fortunately, Livewire hides this complexity by allowing you to use [Laravel's built-in redirect utilties](https://laravel.com/docs/responses#redirects) within your components.
+Fortunately, Livewire exposes a simple `$this->redirect()` helper method to use within your components.
 Internally, Livewire will handle the process of redirecting on the frontend.

+If you prefer, you can use [Laravel's built-in redirect utilties](https://laravel.com/docs/responses#redirects) within your components as well.

 ## Basic usage